Q. What is the Redistricting Commission?

 A. In November 2014, the Oakland electorate approved a ballot measure creating an independent Redistricting Commission that will redraw district boundary lines for City Council and School Board of Directors districts.
 The Commission will redraw the lines every 10 years, coinciding with the U.S. Census, beginning in 2020 and every year ending in zero thereafter.

 Q. How many Commission members will there be?

 A. The Redistricting Commission will have 13 voting members and two (2) alternate members.
 There will be at least one member from each existing district serving on the Redistricting Commission.

 Q. How are Commissioners selected?

 A. Those wanting to serve on the Redistricting Commission will be invited to apply beginning in December 2019, and the application period will close on April 1, 2020.
 A three-member Screening Panel will review all applicants that meet the minimum qualifications.
-In early August 2020, the Screening Panel will recommend a pool of 30 applicants, with at least two applicants per existing district.
-At a public meeting in mid-August 2020, the City Clerk will randomly select six names from the list and those six people will be on the Redistricting Commission.
+In July 2020, the Screening Panel will recommend a pool of 30 applicants, with at least two applicants per existing district.
+On July 22, 2020, the City Clerk will randomly select six names from the list and those six people will be on the Redistricting Commission.
 The six members will have until September 1, 2020, to select nine other members (seven voting members and two alternates) to join them on the Redistricting Commission.
 At least one member per existing district is required.
 The selection of the nine members will be conducted at a public meeting.

 Q. What is the Screening Panel?